-(source: U.S. Department of Health and Human Services, 2013)
+(Source: U.S. Department of Health and Human Services, 2013)

 Canadian laboratory diagnostic guidelines for Lyme disease are consistent with those followed by public health authorities in the United States and Europe and meet international standards.

 Public health professionals in these countries have concerns regarding reports of some laboratories that may not be using properly validated tests or criteria for interpreting test results (CDC, MMWR, 2005).
 Diagnostic methods used by these and Canadian laboratories produce a similar number of positive results, indicating that patients have been exposed to Lyme disease bacteria.
 However, the methods used by some laboratories may detect more “false positives” in people who are actually not infected with Lyme disease.
-As a result, patients who don’t have Lyme disease may end up receiving potentially harmful treatments.
+As a result, patients who do not have Lyme disease may end up receiving potentially harmful treatments.

 Treatment regimens listed in the following table are for localized (early) Lyme disease.
 Treatment guidelines for patients with disseminated (late) Lyme disease are outlined in the reference below (Wormser, et al., 2006).